dojo/docs/developer/design/builder.rst

 separate documents as follows:

 xxx
+  Describes how to scan HTML files to automatically create a profile.

+xxx
   Describes how to build a custom dojo.js with a nonstandard set of modules.

 xxx
   Describes how to build packages that relocate module namespaces (this feature replaces the legacy so-called multi-version feature).